Simplifying Deep Temporal Difference Learning: Abstract

 \section{Abstract}

 $Q$-learning played a foundational role in the field reinforcement learning (RL).
-However, TD algorithms with off-policy data, such as $Q$-learning, or nonlinear function approximation like deep neural networks require several additional tricks to stabilise training, primarily a replay buffer and target networks.
-Unfortunately, the delayed updating of frozen network parameters in the target network harms the sample efficiency and, similarly, the replay buffer introduces memory and implementation overheads.
-In this paper, we investigate whether it is possible to accelerate and simplify TD training while maintaining its stability.
-Our key \textit{theoretical} result demonstrates for the first time that regularisation techniques such as LayerNorm can yield provably convergent TD algorithms without the need for a target network, even with off-policy data. \textit{Empirically}, we find that online, parallelised sampling enabled by vectorised environments stabilises training without the need of a replay buffer.
+However, TD algorithms with off-policy data, such as $Q$-learning, or nonlinear function approximation like deep neural networks require several additional tricks to stabilise training, primarily a large replay buffer and target networks.
+Unfortunately, the delayed updating of frozen network parameters in the target network harms the sample efficiency and, similarly, the large replay buffer introduces memory and implementation overheads.
+In this paper, we investigate whether it is possible to accelerate and simplify off-policy TD training while maintaining its stability.
+Our key \textit{theoretical} result demonstrates for the first time that regularisation techniques such as LayerNorm can yield provably convergent TD algorithms without the need for a target network or replay buffer, even with off-policy data. \textit{Empirically}, we find that online, parallelised sampling enabled by vectorised environments stabilises training without the need for a large replay buffer.
 Motivated by these findings, we propose PQN, our \textit{simplified} deep online $Q$-Learning algorithm.
-Surprisingly, this simple algorithm is competitive with more complex methods like: Rainbow in Atari, R2D2 in Hanabi, QMix in Smax, PPO-RNN in Craftax, and can be up to 50x faster than traditional DQN without sacrificing sample efficiency.
-In an era where PPO has become the go-to RL algorithm, PQN reestablishes $Q$-learning as a viable alternative.
-We make our code available at: \href{https://github.com/mttga/purejaxql}{https://github.com/mttga/purejaxql}
+Surprisingly, this simple algorithm is competitive with more complex methods like: Rainbow in Atari, PPO-RNN in Craftax, QMix in Smax, and can be up to 50x faster than traditional DQN without sacrificing sample efficiency.
+In an era where PPO has become the go-to RL algorithm, PQN reestablishes off-policy $Q$-learning as a viable alternative.
+We open-source our code at: \href{https://github.com/mttga/purejaxql}{https://github.com/mttga/purejaxql}.